The mission of the Santa Clara County Library District Foundation is to ignite the power of the Library to provide opportunities for all.

 The Santa Clara County Library District has two Bookmobiles providing personalized, comprehensive library service to people who may have difficulty visiting a community library – including seniors, individuals with physical limitations, children, and geographically remote residents in the cities of:

-Today, children in underserved or low income areas often do not have easy access to books – especially during the summer months – putting them at an immediate academic disadvantage.
-One in six adults in Santa Clara County cannot read well enough
+Contribute with PayPal Today Children in underserved or low income areas often do not have easy access to books – especially during the summer – putting them immediately at an academic disadvantage.
+One in six adults in Santa Clara County cannot read

 ‘Tis the Season to be Thankful!
 The November Newsletter brings you information about crafts, culinary creations and company for the Thanksgiving holiday, the food drive for Second Harvest, a calendar of events, and much, much more, including a calendar of